It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 I don't want people to think that of me.

-So uh lobbying, as you stated at the beginning of your phone call, is all these lobbying groups, the NRA is a lobbying group.
+So lobbying, as you stated at the beginning of your phone call, is all these lobbying groups, the NRA is a lobbying group.

-And I'll tell you what, they are representing a bunch and bunch and bunch millions and millions and millions of Americans.
+And I'll tell you what, they are representing a bunch and bunch and bunch, millions and millions and millions of Americans.

-They're a lobbying group.
+The AARP, they're a lobbying group.

 They represent gobs and millions of seasoned citizens.